Kevin Maguire (artist): Career

 Maguire was one of the artists who launched the Team Titans series in 1992.
 He has frequently collaborated with writer Fabian Nicieza on series such as Adventures of Captain America, X-Men Forever, and Batman Confidential.

 Maguire and George Pérez alternated as artists of the New 52 revival of the Worlds' Finest series, written by Paul Levitz.
 He departed the series with #12.
 Maguire was to have reunited with Giffen and DeMatteis on the 2013 Justice League 3000 series, but was removed from the project by DC.
-He moved to Marvel for a short time, working on various projects with Brian Michael Bendis, but would return to DC in 2018 joining writer Marc Andreyko as the artist on Supergirl vol. 7 as of issue #21.
+He moved to Marvel for a short time, working on various projects with Brian Michael Bendis, but would return to DC in 2018 joining writer Marc Andreyko as the artist on Supergirl vol. 7 as of issue #21 (Oct.
+2018).

 Critical reception

-Comedian and late night talk shot host Seth Meyers has named Maguire as his favorite comic book artist.
-The 2 (joined by Bill Hader) would collaborate on the 2008 Spider-Man one-shot comic Spider-Man: The Short Halloween.
+In 2015, comedian and late night talk show host Seth Meyers named Maguire as his favorite comic book artist.
+Meyers previously collaborated with Maguire and Bill Hader on the 2008 Spider-Man one-shot comic Spider-Man: The Short Halloween.

 Writer Marc Andreyko praised Maguire stating "Basically, the right artist for any project is Kevin Maguire.
 He’s an absolute genius, an underappreciated genius." and "He has some of the best grasp of facial expressions and character acting of almost any artist working in the business."